frequency-chain/frequency/designdocs/capacity.md

     target: MessageSourceId,
     /// An amount that was staked.
     amount: BalanceOf<T>,
-    /// The amount of Capacity issued to target.
+    /// The Capacity amount issued to the target as a result of the stake.
     capacity: BalanceOf<T>,
+  },
+  /// Unsstaked token that has thawed was unlocked for the given account StakeWithdrawn {
+    /// the account that withdrew its stake
+    account: T::AccountId,
+    /// the total amount withdrawn, i.e. put back into free balance.
+    amount: BalanceOf<T>,
   },
   /// A token account has unstaked the Frequency network.
   UnStaked {
     /// The token account that staked tokens to the network.